4) Ask About Discounts

-But make certain to periodically compare this price with that of other policies.
+But could you ensure to periodically compare this price with other policies?

-All homes have unique risks and exposures that will change the homeowner’s insurance rate in different ways.
+All homes have unique risks and exposures that will change the homeowner’s insurance rate differently.

 And while proper coverage is always why you buy insurance, you shouldn’t have to overpay for it.

 Rogue would love to help you solve that problem.